FabsCR/FabsCR/README.md

 -  👀 I want to know more about **Linux**

+- 🕵️ In addition to university, I am taking courses and certifications in networks and cybersecurity

 - 🔎 You can find more about me here **https://www.linkedin.com/in/fabian-fdez/**

 - 📫 How to reach me **fabian.jose.fdez.fdez@gmail.com**